syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/chart/EJ2_ASP.NETCORE/chart-types/step-area.md

 ## Step area

-To render a step area series, use series [`Type`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.ChartSeries.html#Syncfusion_EJ2_Charts_ChartSeries_Type) as [`StepArea`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.ChartSeriesType.html#Syncfusion_EJ2_Charts_ChartSeriesType_StepArea).
+To render a [step area](https://www.syncfusion.com/aspnet-core-ui-controls/charts/chart-types/step-area-chart) series in your chart, you need to follow a few steps to configure it correctly.
+Here’s a concise guide on how to do this:

+* **Set the series type:** Define the series `type` as **StepArea** in your chart configuration.
+This indicates that the data should be represented as a step area chart, which connects data points with vertical and horizontal lines, creating a step like appearance.

 {% if page.publishingplatform == "aspnet-core" %}

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}
-{% include code-snippet/chart/series/area-charts/steparea/tagHelper %}
+{% include code-snippet/chart/series/step-area/steparea/tagHelper %}
 {% endhighlight %}
 {% highlight c# tabtitle="Steparea.cs" %}
-{% include code-snippet/chart/series/area-charts/steparea/steparea.cs %}
+{% include code-snippet/chart/series/step-area/steparea/steparea.cs %}
 {% endhighlight %}
 {% endtabs %}